-If you feel you meet the criteria for addiction, there are many different circumstances dictating who you might want to confide in about your problem.
+Addiction begins in many ways and if you feel you meet the criteria for addiction, there are many different circumstances dictating who you might want to confide in about your problem.
 Maybe you are a teen still living at home and you need to broach the topic of addiction with your parents.
 Perhaps you want to admit to your partner that you think you are addicted to alcohol or drugs.
 It could be a friend you’re trying to help.

 You cannot take any meaningful steps toward recovery until you admit you have an addiction.

 Despite this, the idea of telling your parents or family members that you are an alcoholic or a drug addict can still be frightening.